mybeliefs/mybeliefs.github.io/docs/Apologetics/bible-study-research.md

 There are 27 books on the New Testament.

 - `Canon` - books that are considered by Christians as authoritative.
-- `Apocrypha` (a.proc.ka.pha) - books not accepted as part of the canon.
+- `Apocrypha` (uh.paa.kruh.fuh) - books not accepted as part of the canon.

 :::info
-The Council of Nicaea (Ni.c.a) in AD 325, called by Constantine, did not determine the canon.
+The Council of Nicaea (Ni.c.a) in **AD 325**, called by Constantine, did **not** determine the canon.
 Rather the [Nicene Creed](https://www.gotquestions.org/Nicene-creed.html) was written, addressing a group led by a man named Arius who did not believe in the divinity of Christ.
 Constantine's concern was political unity.
 :::

 ### Criteria
-The following criteria were used to confirm which books to include: [^1]
+The following criteria were used to confirm which books to include: [^1][p100-105]

 - Authorship (Apostolicity) - who wrote the book
 - Orthodoxy - were the teachings consistent with the existing accepted books
 - Catholicity (Cath.a.li.city) - usage of the church as a whole

-Always recognized as authoritative: [^1]
+Always recognized as authoritative: [^1][p103]
 - Matthew, Mark, Luke, John
 - Acts
 - Paul's 13 epistles
 - 1 Peter
 - 1 John

 Luke's was closely associated with Paul.